nov-lang/nov/README.md

 - monads, there already here but with specific `>>=` bind function
 - add an FFI with zig and C
-- add `_ =` or `() =` to discard the return of a function and make it mandatory to not ignore the return value from an expression?
+- add `_ =` or `() =` to discard the return of a function and make it mandatory to not ignore the return value from an expression? (no, these are called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression)
 - add operator overloading?
 - concat string with `++` and mult with `**` instead of same as number
 - replace float operators with `+.`, `-.`, `*.`, `/.`, `%.`
 - compilation error when trying to add/compare value of different type? (at least for non number)
 - remove uint?
 - optimize tail call recursion
+- tree shaking

 ## Notes
 - Check previous step of crafting interpreters and implement them with